Download PDF version

 The building is accessed from the main door at the rear of the building – the Dump Warden will provide key access during your stay.
 Please get everyone in your group to sign in on the visitors’ sheet as soon as you arrive so we know who is staying, etc. The sheets can be found in the common room, round in the corner to the right of the door, on the shelf by the phone.

-You will see that there is a Guest Room which is provided for our visitors to sleep in.
+Upstairs there is a Guest Room which is provided for our visitors to sleep in.
 It has Alpine style bunks with space underneath to put clothes bags.
 It also has a night storage heater to take the chill off the room in winter.
 There is a dual light switch in the bunkroom – the normal switch puts the light on and leaves it on (so please save energy by switching it off when leaving the room), the other push button leaves the light on for just a couple of minutes (allowing sleepers to see their way into their sleeping bags).
 For those who prefer it, camping on the lawn is also permitted, though space is limited to two or three small tents.

-You will also see that there are kitchen facilities, a common room, a drying room, a changing room/ washroom with three hand basins, two toilets and two showers.
+You will also see that there are kitchen facilities, a common room, a drying room, a changing room/ washroom with two hand basins, two toilets and two showers.
 These can all get busy at times, so we would ask that you follow the advice given below.

 Please bring only those numbers of people booked in beforehand.
 It is not the number of bunk spaces which dictates the number of people that the building can accommodate, but the limits of kitchen/ seating/ toilet/ shower facilities and our responsibility to meet fire & safety concerns.
 We also want everyone to be comfortable and not feel too overcrowded.